evmauth/evmauth-ts/CONTRIBUTING.md

 If you have questions:

 1. Check existing issues
-2. Create a new issue with `question` label
+2. Create a new issue with the `question` label
 3. Ask in your PR if you're working on code

 Thank you for your contributions!